jlangch/venice/doc/readme/repl-advanced.md

 ## Using a load path for files

-To test Venice code one often uses the function `load-file` to load a file with Venice functions. `load-file` loads the files by default from the current working directory.
+Venice code often uses the function `load-file` to load a file with Venice functions. `load-file` loads the files by default from the current working directory.
 The REPL accepts the command line option "-loadpath" that defines a set of semi-colon separated paths files are searched for.